mccallumjack/sinder/README.md

 - Code review and leave comment
 - Hold each other accountable for team norms
 - Pair as needed
-- +1 for code review, +2 for merge
+- Features: +1 for code review, +2 for merge
+- Bugs: +1

 ##Tech Stack
 - Travis CI